-If you know of people, projects, threads, or anything else that should be added, please contribute or send us a note.
+If you know of people, projects, threads, or anything else that should be added, please edit the wiki or send us a note.
 Similarly, please let us know about anything that should be removed or corrected.

 Order in the catalog is randomised on each page load.

 Projects, papers, and discussions

 Enable everyone, especially people from other domains outside programming, to take advantage of computation.
 Empower people to build their own systems and tools, giving them more of the powers that have only been available to programmers through writing code, so they can augment their own workflows in their own areas of expertise.

 Blur the line between developers and users.
 Enable people to modify the systems and tools they use and adapt them to their needs.